laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 # uBlockOrigin & uBlacklist Huge AI Blocklist
-A huge blocklist of sites (~850) that contain AI generated content, for the purposes of cleaning Google Image Search.
+A huge blocklist of sites (~850) that contain AI generated content, for the purposes of cleaning image search engines (eg. Google Image Search, DuckDuckGo, etc).